uoa-compsci399-s1-2024/capstone-project-2024-s1-team-13/README.md

 ```

 ## AWS Set-up Documentation
-We have included an AWS [documentation](https://docs.google.com/document/d/17ZWbsLJndr8A0jwiOuvkP9uwAZ9P8AkxaGnu-Ex6398/edit) to help with setting up the project on AWS.
+We have included an AWS [documentation](documentation/AWS%20setup.pdf) to help with setting up the project on AWS.
 Please refer to this document when initialising a new Amplify project.
 We have included screenshots inside the document as a reference if you are unable to proceed to the next instruction.
+Please note that this AWS Setup document is purely a reference to the way that we have set up our Amplify Studio and the components that are connected to AWS - please refer above to any installation requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>